Customize email in flows

 Change the date and time format of an email

-By default, the email you receive shows Coordinated Universal Time (UTC) time zone.
+By default, the email you receive shows the Coordinated Universal Time (UTC) time zone.
 However, your users might want to change it to their local time zone.
-Follow the steps in this article to convert the time zone.
+For instructions, go to Converting time zone in Microsoft Power Automate to convert the time zone.